AndrewAHakala/analytics_sales_project/README.md

 ## dbt Project Level dependencies (as shown in dbt Cloud Explorer)
  ![Project Level Dependencies](./documentation/dbt_cloud_mesh_all_projs.png)

-## This projects showing the upstream dependency of the Data Engineering hub Project (as shown in dbt Cloud Explorer)
+## This project showing the upstream dependency of the Data Engineering Hub Project (as shown in dbt Cloud Explorer)
  ![Downstream Project with Upstream Dependencies](./documentation/dbt_cloud_mesh_sa.png)

 ## The Data Engineering project with downstream project dependencies including this project (as shown in dbt Cloud Explorer)